modern-ui5/typed-model/README.md

 `@openui5/types` or `@sapui5/types` which will not be automatically installed.

-Furthermore, a code transformation is needed to transform UI5-style ESM imports into valid UI5 code, either with Babel and [babel-plugin-ui5-esm](https://github.com/modern-ui5/babel-plugin-ui5-esm) or [babel-plugin-transform-modules-ui5](https://github.com/ui5-community/babel-plugin-transform-modules-ui5/tree/main).
+Furthermore, a code transformation is needed to transform UI5-style ESM imports into valid UI5 code, e.g. with Babel and either [babel-plugin-ui5-esm](https://github.com/modern-ui5/babel-plugin-ui5-esm) or [babel-plugin-transform-modules-ui5](https://github.com/ui5-community/babel-plugin-transform-modules-ui5/tree/main).